Skip to content

 Prawle Point

-With crumbling cliffs and wildflower-rich cliff tops, the gorgeous landscape at Prawle Point is a great place for spotting inverts.
+With crumbling cliffs and wildflower-rich cliff tops, the landscape at Prawle Point is a great place to spot invertebrates.

 Join an event hosted by the Life On The Edge project to learn more about invertebrates on this amazing stretch of coast.